When you flip on a ceiling fan or hit the power button on your TV remote, do you have ANY idea where that energy comes from?

 Ameren claimed 68 percent from coal power, 13 percent from nuclear, 10 percent from gas, and 8 percent from renewables (7 percent of that coming from wind).

 The picture gets cloudier for the millions of Illinois consumers who have switched to an alternative supplier.
-Although the ICC has individual and municipal aggregation offers promise “green” energy, or other fuel mixes different than the companies’ total mix.for all the suppliers, some
+Although the ICC hasfor all the suppliers, some individual and municipal aggregation offers promise “green” energy, or other fuel mixes different than the companies’ total mix.

 But when an alternative supplier promises you “green electricity,” that doesn’t mean wind farm electrons are taking the express lane to your coffeemaker.
 It means that for every kilowatt-hour you pay for, a renewable energy generator is adding the same amount to the grid—somewhere. , or RECs, are one way companies can take credit for renewable energy that was added to the power grid—but not necessarily generated in Illinois or even in the Midwest.